Keezh Vaanam Sivakkum: Release and reception

 Keezh Vaanam Sivakkum was released on 26 October 1981, Diwali day.
 Despite facing competition from other Diwali releases such as Andha 7 Naatkal and Tik Tik Tik, it became a box office success, running for over 100 days in theatres.
-S. Shivakumar of Mid-Day appreciated the acting performances of Ganesan and Saritha.
+S. Shivakumar of Mid-Day appreciated the acting performances of Ganesan and Saritha, along with the former's "impeccable" dialogue delivery.
 Nalini Sastry of Kalki praised Saritha for dominating Ganesan with her performance, called Kannadasan's lyrics as meaningful and also praised humour for evoking laughter.